extendr/extendr/marshaling_rules.md

 - `AltRepCmpl`
 - `AltRepStr`

+Altreps should be iterators of types `Rxxx`, so `AltRepInt` should produce `Rint`.
+If altreps cannot produce `NA`s, then they can iterate over primitive types like `i32` (i.e. with no `NA` validation mechanism).

-**ALTREP types should not be allowed as function parameters, but may be used as return types**.
+**Bare ALTREP types should not be allowed as function parameters, but may be used as return types**.

 ### Handling both plain and ALTREP vectors
 To enable direct consumption of ALTREP vector wrappers (without explicit memory allocations), a simple approach can be used.
 The monad `Either` is an excellent solution for representing either plain vector or its ALTREP wrapper.